 I wiped exposed skin down with Natrapel 8 Hour Wipes,(which work wonders and smell great), threw on my L.L.
 Bean Stowaway Day Pack, and started walking.
 It smelled like autumn.
 It felt as though my body was breathing one giant sigh of relief with every step.
 At one point, I stopped in the middle of the trail, closed my eyes, and just listened.
 The sound of twigs crunching under my feet was silenced while a cool breeze ruffled the leaves above me and little birds called out warnings of my approach.
 Such a perfect moment.
 And in that moment, I felt sad.

 Sad because when it's so easy to find a moment like that in the woods, even 16 miles away from one of the biggest cities in the country, I don't go in search of them often enough.
-I wrote an article for Eastern Mountain Sports making the case for normal-sized adventures, and yet sometimes, it still feels as though the only adventures worth sharing need to be bigger than my little walk along Ridley Creek.
+Sometimes, it still feels as though the only adventures worth sharing need to be bigger than my little walk along Ridley Creek.
 But, as evidenced by how I felt in that moment, you simply don't have to go to an exotic destination to be restored by nature.
 Sometimes, I forget that.

 Further down the trail, a massive tree had fallen completely across the creek, making a giant, slippery bridge.
 As I navigated down the bank and on to the tree bridge, I forgot my melancholy and remembered what it was like to find joy in exploring.
 I hopped along the tree, catching a glimpse of a northern water snake swimming for cover and fish flapping their fins to keep from being swept downstream.
 I sat down on the creek bed and listened to the water.
 Crossing back over the tree and on to the orange trail, I made a game of trying to move completely silently to avoid disturbing a fly fisherman in the creek and a photographer on the opposite bank.
 They were the only people I saw or heard on the trail that afternoon.
 After an hour of exploring, I turned back toward the car, with senses heightened, sand in my shoes and a feeling of contentment.